Skip to Content

 This varies for each situation, but generally, the at-fault driver is held liable if you sustain injuries.
 Admission of guilt and eyewitnesses are the best proof of liability.

 Virginia and North Carolina both have laws on the books regarding uninsured motorist claims that can protect you when you've been run off the road, injured, and unable to identify the other driver.
-Basically, these laws allow you to list the unknown driver as a 'phantom' driver—but requires you to have purchased uninsured driver coverage beforehand.
+Basically, these laws allow you to list the unknown driver as a 'phantom' driver—but require you to have purchased uninsured driver coverage beforehand.

 Was there an eyewitness?

 An eyewitness can be pivotal in accidents where you were run off the road.
-Eyewitnesses can often identify vehicles, drivers or license plates, and greatly aid your case.
+Eyewitnesses can often identify vehicles, drivers, or license plates, and greatly aid your case.

 Looking for an eyewitness should be one of your first priorities after being run off the road.